 Hi, I’m Zamawa, a marketing strategist and entrepreneur intent on making a difference.
-I started Flowetik to help leaders of small businesses, startups, and social ventures grow and scale through smart and practical brand marketing.
+I started Flowetik to help leaders of social enterprises, nonprofits and small business grow and scale their missions through smart, practical brand marketing.

 Prior to founding Flowetik, I spent 15 years as co-owner of Argus, a full-service marketing and branding agency doing work that matters.

 I came to the U.S. over two decades ago after successful stints in journalism, PR, and cable broadcasting in my native Venezuela.
 Upon completing a Masters at Boston University, I was faced with the choice of going back home or continuing my career in the States.
 I would stay, I decided, only if I could do work that had social impact.
 That commitment has guided me ever since.
 I began by launching Eurocinema, the first international pay-per-view movie service on the internet in the late nineties.
 Long before Netflix or Hulu or Paypal, we were streaming art-house films online.
 Skeptics questioned whether a service like that could ever work.
 History proved them wrong.

 Outside of work, I volunteer my time as a trustee of the Boston Public Library and serve on the boards of the Boston Foundation, Boston Chamber of Commerce, and Eastern Bank.
 I’m also proud to be a MassChallenge and Babson WinLab mentor, and a founding member of the Latino Legacy Fund.
 Most recently, I was appointed by Massachusetts Governor Charlie Baker to serve on the State Workforce Development Board.